sydney-mayer/CPT-Work/README.md

                 print('LEVEL TWO:')
                 print('Do you want to go LEFT or RIGHT?') print(' ')
+                #explanation: less people are left handed than right
                 f = input()
                 if f == 'LEFT':
                     print(' ')